Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/_i18n/en/seminars.md

 <hr>
 <br>

-### Meeting with Kirill Pavlov, alumnus of the MIPT Department of Intelligent Systems, 2012 [In Russian]
+### Meeting with Kirill Pavlov, alumnus of the MIPT Department of Intelligent Systems, 2012

 **Date:** 27.03.2022